-Once in primary school, I shared with a classmate that I see colors when I listen to music; that letters and numbers have their own colors.
+Once in primary school, I shared with a classmate that I saw colors when I listened to music; that letters and numbers had their own colors.
 She looked at me in horror and exclaimed: ”This is not normal!”.
 To see music, letters, and numbers in color has always been normal to me.
 I never asked myself about this ”weird” ability of mine, I don’t remember wondering whether everyone else sees the world this way – I enjoyed the wonderful synesthetic world I was in and wanted to keep it all to myself.

 When I listen to music or hear various sounds, I associate them with specific colors.
 I’m never bored when I listen to music – it’s always colorful and fun.
 Sometimes there are even shapes in addition.
 Occasionally, some songs have two or more colors. ”Lullaby” by The Cure is in dark purple, almost an eggplant; ”The Things You Said” by Depeche Mode is turquoise-silver.
 Piano playing is always white.

 As of numbers, 0 to me is white, 1 is black, 2 is white, 3 is dark blue, 4 is orange, 5 is light red, 6 is burgundy, 7 is yellow-green, 8 is blue-purple, 9 is brown, and 10 is light green.
 Double-digit, etc. numbers usually appear in the color of the first digit, but sometimes they take the color of the second digit.
 For example, 30 is dark blue but 14 is orange.

 I don’t see a rainbow when I read, however, words and names take the color of the first letter.
 The letter M is red, so the name Michaela is also red; C is white, sometimes light yellow; K and O are also white.
 New York City subway, most of your color codes are wrong!